lorforlinux/docs.beagleboard.io/boards/beagleplay/02-quick-start.rst

 Attaching antennas
 ******************

-You can watch this video to see how to attach the attennas.
+You can watch this video to see how to attach the antennas.

 .. youtube:: 8zeIVd-JRc0
     :width: 100%